Jairotgn/php-starter/README.md

 ### Instructions
 1. Put your database configuration at 'config.php'
-2. Import databae data from 'database.sql'
+2. Import database from 'database.sql'
 3. Ready!

 ### Subpages definition at '/pages' folder.